gsirdeshmukh/radio-show/README.md

 6. Save your show (full or tracks-only) and load in `listener.html` (same site) to play with cover art and now-playing UI.

 ### Built-in PKCE auth (no manual token paste)
-- Enter your Spotify app **Client ID** and your registered **Redirect URI** (default is the current page URL).
+- Enter your Spotify app **Client ID** (defaults to the bundled demo ID) and your registered **Redirect URI** (default is the current page URL).
 - Click **Authorize with Spotify (PKCE)**; you’ll be redirected to Spotify and back with a token prefilled.
-- Required scopes stay the same: `streaming user-modify-playback-state user-read-playback-state`.
+- Required scopes: `streaming user-modify-playback-state user-read-playback-state user-library-read playlist-read-private playlist-read-collaborative`.

 ## Notes
 - Playback uses the Web Playback SDK plus `PUT /v1/me/player/play` to your local device ID.